reactjs/react.dev/beta/src/pages/learn/separating-events-from-effects.md

   }, [url]);
 ```

-This makes it less likely that someone will remove `url` as a dependency of your Effect, resulting in all the different page visits being counted as a single visit.
-Your Event function explicitly "asks" for the `visitedUrl`.
-This communicates to the reader that, from the user's perspective, `onVisit` calls with different `visitedUrl` values are distinct "events".
-The user has *visited a page with a certain URL.* Page visits should be reactive with respect to `url`, so you pass the `url` from the reactive code in your Effect.
+Since your Event function explicitly "asks" for the `visitedUrl`, now you can't accidentally remove `url` from the Effect's dependencies.
+If you remove the `url` dependency (causing distinct page visits to be counted as one), the linter will warn you about it.
+You want `onVisit` to be reactive with regards to the `url`, so instead of reading the `url` inside (where it wouldn't be reactive), you pass it *from* your Effect.

 This becomes especially important if there is some asynchronous logic inside the Effect: